paviro/home-assistant-addons/koshelf/README.md

 A Home Assistant addon that runs [KoShelf](https://github.com/paviro/KOShelf) - a beautiful static website generator for your KoReader library, showcasing your ebook collection with highlights, annotations, and reading progress.

-## About

-This addon packages the KoShelf Rust CLI tool as a Home Assistant addon, making it easy to run KoShelf on your Home Assistant instance.
-It automatically downloads the appropriate KoShelf binary for your system architecture and runs it in web server mode.

-## Features

-- 📚 **Book Library Overview**: Displays your currently reading, completed and unread books (EPUBs only!)
-- 🎨 **Modern UI**: Beautiful design powered by Tailwind CSS with clean typography and responsive layout
-- 📝 **Annotations & Highlights**: Shows all your KoReader highlights and notes with elegant formatting
-- 📖 **Book Details**: Individual pages for each book with metadata and organized annotations
-- 📊 **Reading Statistics**: Track your reading habits with detailed statistics including reading time, pages read, activity heatmaps, and weekly breakdowns
-- 📈 **Per-Book Statistics**: Detailed statistics for each book including session count, average session duration, reading speed, and last read date
-- 🔍 **Search & Filter**: Search through your library by title, author, or series, with filters for reading status
-- 🚀 **Web Interface**: Runs as a web server accessible through Home Assistant
-- 📱 **Responsive**: Optimized for desktop, tablet, and mobile with adaptive grid layouts

 ## Configuration

 ### File Location Requirements